 What?
 Frome England, a small market town.

 How to get there?
 Plenty of options by car, train, or bus from London, Bristol, and Bath.

 This is an unassuming yet unabashedly pretty town that deserves a visit – whether it’s for a day or a few days!
-Have you been to Frome?
+Have you been to Frome in England?
 Would you visit?
 I’d love to hear your thoughts in the comments below!

 15+ Things to do in Cheddar Gorge on a Weekend Break

 How to Find the Secret Mews of London for Your Perfect Instagram

 I really found this useful.
 I am from London and have been looking for small market towns with fresh air.
 Thanks so much for telling me all about it!

 Hello Sarah and Dan,